jiegec/ps2/README.md

 SystemVerilog source is written at `PS2Controller.sv`.
 You can change and regenerate code if the clock frequency is different.
 But if you do not care about timeouts and run your design under a lower clock frequency, you do not need to change it.

+If you do not have the environment for running mill, you can download prebuilt RTL from GitHub Actions artifact.

 Reference:

 - [PS/2 Mouse/Keyboard Protocol by Adam Chapweske](https://www.burtonsys.com/ps2_chapweske.htm)